Artist | Author | Radio & Podcast Producer | Television Host

 About the Author

-Bruce Outridge is a business and leadership consultant with 30 years of experience in the transportation industry.
-For more information on his programs please visit his website at www.outridge.ca
+Bruce Outridge is a business and leadership consultant with over 30 years experience in the transportation industry.
+For more information on Bruce and his programs please visit his website at www.outridge.ca

 There is nothing to that can take away the trust of a customer than non-structured pricing of your products or services.
 Not to say you can’t have sales, or change pricing but you need to have some kind of structure for it.
 I work with many event coordinators and some of them will change the pricing based on the client.
 So one time they are hiring you for $100 and the next time $65.00.
 This waters down your brand and clients will never feel the pricing is fair.
 I learned long ago to fix my pricing and add or take away items to try and meet a clients budget.
 That way you stand firm with your pricing yet don’t feel that you have been taken for a ride.
 You may lose a few clients but in the end you will be happier about it.